-The Boards main objective is to improve local safeguarding arrangements and ensure partners act to help and protect adults at risk experiencing, or at risk of neglect and/or abuse.
+The BSAB's main objective is to improve local safeguarding arrangements and ensure partners act to help and protect adults at risk experiencing, or at risk of neglect and/or abuse.
 The BSAB is a multi-agency strategic Board that will coordinate the strategic development of Adult Safeguarding across Bristol and ensure the effectiveness of the work undertaken by partner agencies in the area.

 Whilst the BSAB has a role in coordinating and ensuring the effectiveness of work being undertaken by individuals and organisations in relation to safeguarding and promoting the welfare of adults, it is not accountable for their operational work.
-In accordance with the Care Act 2014 all partner organisations will be required to have in place a Designated Adult Safeguarding Manager who will be required to provide information to the Board.